 Why do we do things that may well not be in our best interests?
-In an exceptional podcast by Social Scientist Shankar Vedantam of NPR's Hidden Brain some of these behaviors are explained by the "Scarcity Principle."
+In an exceptional podcast by Social Scientist Shankar Vedantam of NPR's Hidden Brain some of these behaviors are explained by the behavioral concept of "Scarcity."
 The idea is when we want something badly enough we develop tunnel vision.
 At these times we can no longer see the wood from the treess.

 In an article published by SpinSucks, "Is Tunnel Vision Impeding Your View of the Sales Funnel," I put this in a communications context.